-It can be frightening to lose your job, especially when you have children to support.
-If you become unemployed for an extended period of time, it can make it difficult for you to keep up your child support payments.
-If you’re a noncustodial parent, you should be aware that your child support order will remain in effect, even if you become unemployed.
+Losing your job cannot be very comforting, especially when you have children to support.
+If you become unemployed for an extended period, keeping up your child support payments can be challenging.
+If you’re a noncustodial parent, you should know that your child support order will remain in effect even if you become unemployed.

-Both parents are obligated to financially support their children whether they are married or not.
-A parent’s obligation to support their children does not change if they suffer from a serious mental illness, if they become disabled, terminally ill, incarcerated, or unemployed.
+Both parents are obligated to financially support their children, whether they are married or not.
+A parent’s obligation to help their children does not change if they suffer from a severe mental illness, if they become disabled, terminally ill, incarcerated, or unemployed.
 This is because children need child support to ensure their basic needs are met.

 What if I Lose My Job?

-If you have lost your job or if you’re afraid you’re going to lose it soon due to downsizing, layoffs, an acquisition, or for another reason, you’ll want to understand how unemployment affects your child support obligation and what you can do about it.
+If you have lost your job or are afraid you’ll lose it soon due to downsizing, layoffs, an acquisition, or another reason, you’ll want to understand how unemployment affects your child support obligation and what you can do about it.

 As a noncustodial parent with an active child support order, if you lose your job, it won’t change your child support obligation, at least not unless you petition the court for a downward modification.